adamdimopoulos/CMMCBlueprint/README.md

 # Blueprints
 This repository contains the sample Blueprint for CMMC Level 3.
 When this Blueprint is assigned to a subscription or management group, the associated CMMC Level 3 artifacts will also be assigned.
-The underlying policies and controls are derived from those in the NIST 800-171 initiative, plus a few extra polices to address a subset the 20 controls, which are the delta between 800-171 and CMMC Level 3.
-Additional policies for both frameworks will be added to this repository over time and prior to releasing in

 # Prerequisites
 This doc assumes you have a basic understanding of how blueprints work.
 Additionally, as the policy artifact assigned by this blueprint is also a sample, you must first go to the [PolicyInitiatives](https://github.com/adamdimopoulos/PolicyInitiatives) repo and follow the instructions to deploy the initiative into your desired subscription.
 Once that is complete, you can return to this repository to import the Blueprint.